Extended Education Student Services office

 Students before May 2014

-Students who took certificate courses and/or individual non-degree courses with Extended Education BEFORE May 2014 must order their transcripts.
-Complete the Extended Education Transcript Request Form (PDF).
+Students who studied with Extended Education BEFORE May 2014 must order their transcripts by completing the Extended Education Transcript Request Form (PDF).

 From transfer credit to challenge for credit and prior learning assessment, here is the information.